-With the rising graph of HTTPS websites after Google’s announcement that they will consider HTTPS as ranking signal and make web safer for everyone, many website owners have awakened from deep sleep and striving to get SSL certificate to secure their websites.
-Recently, Google Chrome’s eye-catching announcement about to mark all HTTP sites as “Not Secure” alerted whole internet world.
-According to recent update of Google Chrome version 68 from July 2018 will show all HTTP sites as “Not Secure“.
+HTTP Sites Will Mark “Not Secure” in Google Chrome 68 from July – With the rising graph of HTTPS websites after Google’s announcement that they will consider HTTPS as ranking signal and make the web safer for everyone, many website owners have awakened from a deep sleep and striving to get an SSL certificate to secure their websites.
+Recently, Google Chrome’s eye-catching announcement about to mark all HTTP sites as “Not Secure” alerted the whole internet world.
+According to the recent update of Google Chrome version-68 from July 2018 will show all HTTP sites as “Not Secure“.

-It is obvious that with the rising hacking and online fraud in the online world, the privacy and security of users/customers is indeed required.
-With the outcome of chrome’s decision, users will have more sites to have Secure message appeared on browser’s address bar.
-It will assure them as well boost website credibility.
-In long run, it will lead to more profit with a high volume of customers.
+It is obvious that with the rising hacking and online fraud in the online world, the privacy and security of users/customers are indeed required.
+With the outcome of chrome’s decision, users will have more sites to have a Secure message appeared on the browser’s address bar.
+It will assure them as well as boost website credibility.
+In the long run, it will lead to more profit with a high volume of customers.

 At present, Chrome is having 68% of Android and Windows traffic encrypted while 78% of Chrome OS and Mac traffic is passed through encrypted channels.
 Moreover, 81 out of 100 sites use HTTPS by default.

 Google’s Lighthouse app that includes verification of HTTPS settings of websites.
 Developers can do Mixed content audits in the latest Node CLI version of Lighthouse, this tool assists developers to find which resources a website loads using HTTP, and which resources are ready to be updated.

 In addition, the CA/Browser forum has announced to put a cap on the validity of SSL certificate so, SSL certificates will now be available only for 2 years from March 1, 2018.
 It will help the business to refresh their security with the latest SSL updates and assess their SSL status on a regular interval.